andruby/the-shuffler/README.md

 # The Shuffler

-Slack bot providing randomness as a service.
+Slack bot providing Randomness-as-a-Service.

+Visit https://shuffler.bedesign.be to add it to your Slack.

 Supported slack commands: